sbomify/sbomify.com/resources.md

 * [sbomasm](https://github.com/interlynk-io/sbomasm) from Interlynk
 * [sbomaudit](https://github.com/anthonyharrison/sbomaudit) from Anthony Harrison

-## Collaboration
+## Distribution / Transportation

-The collaboration phase focuses on how you share the SBOM with internal and external stakeholders.
+The distribution phase, also known as Transportation, focuses on how you share the SBOM with internal and external stakeholders.

 * [sbomify]({{ site.url }})
 * [Project Koala](https://github.com/CycloneDX/transparency-exchange-api) (a.k.a.
 Transparency Exchange API) from CycloneDX